Garage Roof Replacement Cost Guide 2024: How Much For a New Roof?

 Trying to find out how much a new garage roof will cost?

-In this complete garage roofs price guide, we breakdown garage roof prices by material and size.
+In this complete garage roofs price guide, we breakdown garage roof replacement costs by material and size.
 We also look at the cost of hiring a specialist to replace and install a new garage roof.

 On average, you can expect to pay around £750 for a complete garage roof overhaul.